 - The required page will be brought from logical address space to physical address space.
-The page replacement algorithms are used for the decision making of replacing the page in physical address space.
+The page replacement algorithms are used for the decision-making of replacing the page in physical address space.

-- The page table will updated accordingly.
+- The page table will be updated accordingly.

-- The signal will be sent to the CPU to continue the program execution and it will place the process back into ready state.
+- The signal will be sent to the CPU to continue the program execution and it will place the process back into the ready state.

 Hence whenever a page fault occurs these steps are followed by the operating system and the required page is brought into memory.